-• Dr. Laurie Goodman shared the reason for the Declaration of Need.
+• Dr. Laurie Goodman presented the reason the school is seeking a Declaration of Need for a High School teaching position (Single Subject) and for Special Education.

-Elizabeth Wagner made a motion to approve the Declaration of Need.

-Dr. Monique Ouwinga seconded the motion.
+Carrie Stumpfhauser made a motion to approve the Staffing Declaration of Need.
+Jennifer McQueen seconded the motion.